ccheever/expo-docs/README.md

 `)
 ~~~

-Then you can add it to the sidebar by editing the file located at: `data/v20.js`.
+Then you can add it to the sidebar by editing the file located at: `data/v21.js` (or whatever version of docs you are editing).

 ### Adding Images and Assets

 You can add images and assets into the `static` directory.
 Always try to avoid using hosted images.

-If you are creating a new docs page, keep you images inside a subdirectory under `static/docs`.
+If you are creating a new docs page, keep your images inside a subdirectory under `static/docs`.

 ### New Components